 FD60 fire doors have a thickness of 54mm and are installed for high-rise and commercial buildings.
 If a building is fitted with this grade, it is usually designed to protect the building’s assets as well as the people.

-With domestic buildings that are above two levels, every door that leads to the stairwell must be a fire door, where the door leads on to a habitable room.
-Any rooms that have been converted into a loft must also be installed as fire doors.
+With domestic buildings that are above two levels, every door that leads to the stairwell must be a fire door, where the door leads to a habitable room.
+Any rooms that have been converted into a loft must also be installed with fire doors.

 Fire doors are crucial for intercepting fire and smoke in buildings.
 From January 2023, the Fire Safety Regulations 2022 concluded that the new fire door regulations must go through “quarterly checks” for all multi-occupied residential buildings over 11 metres in height.
 These preventative measures can be lifesaving because regular maintenance will help stop the risk of a fire from spreading.

-It is also required that fire doors are built with the following:
+It is required that fire doors be built with the following:

-There are different elements of regulations that must be compliant when it comes to installing a fire door.
+Different elements of regulations must be complied with when it comes to installing a fire door, including:

 Green and white fire exit signs must be used to direct the person(s) following the escape route.
 They must be used along the evacuation route, but not specifically on doors.
 A blue and white “Fire Door Keep Shut” sign must be placed on both sides of the door. |